 Scroll down for:

-12 December 2016: A revealing examination of lessons learned in cutting the financing of terrorist organizations is live on UN Web TV on 12-13 December 2016.
-It is taking place in a joint special meeting of the Security Council’s Counter-Terrorism Committee and the ISIL (Da’esh) and Al-Qaida Sanctions Committee with the Financial Action Task Force (FATF) and other relevant international and regional organizations.
+12 December 2016: A revealing examination of lessons learned in cutting the financing of terrorist organizations can be seen on a broadcast of UN Web TV on 12-13 December 2016.
+It took place in a joint special meeting of the Security Council’s Counter-Terrorism Committee and the ISIL (Da’esh) and Al-Qaida Sanctions Committee with the Financial Action Task Force (FATF) and other relevant international and regional organizations.

 An interesting aspect of the proceedings is the question of the identify of those who trade oil and illicit drugs with terrorist groups.
 In the first session on the morning of the 12th the representative of Algeria asked why they remained anonymous but the meeting ended before he got an answer.
 No one asked why there was no talk of banning shell companies and tax havens, which are the essential apparatus to hide the proceeds of drug trafficking, the most important source of terrorist financing.
 That lack of interest is significant for the same apparatus is used by elite groups around the world to hide wealth and criminal activity.

 Also interesting is the question why groups vehemently against the use of opiates should be involved in trafficking them.
 One speaker noted the “hypocrisy;” no one yet has suggested that drug trafficking is the primary aim of terrorist groups, and that their religious beliefs are mere pretensions to sucker the naïve and the stupid.